 - The new curriculum also provides for flexibility in meeting the ethics and technology requirements, specifically, the ethics requirement can be met by either BUSAD 551, BUSAD 534, or BUSAD 576.
 The technology requirement can be met by BUSAD 537, BUSAD 577, BUSAD 575, or BUSAD 835.
 Similar flexibility for Advanced Core Courses under the old MBA curriculum is not permitted except where a specific course is required for a specialized option.
 Please consult with your adviser so that any substitution is properly reflected on the program of study in your file.

 o A number of advanced courses, particularly those in the specialized options, are available only once per year.
 You may want to consider this in planning the sequence of your courses.
 Refer to the Course Offerings document to see the expected offering schedule for all Management Division courses.
 Note that this may be subject to change depending on availability of faculty.

-o There may be courses offered on the spring schedule that are not be reflected on your plan of study or list of electives.
+o There may be courses offered on the summer schedule that are not be reflected on your plan of study or list of electives.
 Most courses (other than foundation courses) can be used as open electives in the MBA program, including some offered in other divisions, assuming prerequisites are met.

 The Faculty Adviser Assignment List is updated every semester to reflect any changes in the faculty.
 However, if you have an established relationship with a faculty member, you are welcome to continue to contact him or her for advisement.
 If you cannot reach your adviser, or your adviser is on sabbatical leave, please contact the Management Division at ManagementHelp@psu.edu or call 610-648-3229 for assistance.